 5. DISTANCE LEARNING PROGRAMS 1 2 3 4 5 5.1 Feedback processes for teaching personnel with regards to the evaluation of their teaching work, by the students, are satisfactory.
-5.2 The process and the conditions for the recruitment of academic / teaching personnel, ensure that candidates have the necessary skills and experience for long distance education.
-5.3 Through established procedures, appropriate training, guidance and support, are provided to teaching personnel, to enable it to efficiently support the educational process.
-5.4 Student performance monitoring mechanisms are satisfactory.
-5.5 Adequate mentoring by the teaching personnel, is provided to students, through established procedures.
-5.6 The unimpeded long distance communication between the teaching personnel and the students, is ensured to a satisfactory degree.
-5.7 Assessment consistency, its equivalent application to all students, and the compliance with predefined procedures, are ensured.
-5.8 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the long distance education methodology and are updated regularly.
-5.9 The program of study has the appropriate and adequate infrastructure for the support of learning.
-5.10 The supporting infrastructures are easily accessible.
-5.11 Students are informed and trained with regards to the available educational infrastructure.
-5.12 The procedures for systematic control and improvement of the supportive services are regular and effective.
-5.13 Infrastructure for distance education is comparable to university infrastructure in the European Union and internationally.
-5.14 Electronic library services are provided according to international practice in order to support the needs of the students and of the teaching personnel.
-5.15 The students and the teaching personnel have access to the necessary electronic sources of information, relevant to the program, the level, and the method of teaching.
-5.16 The percentage of teaching personnel who holds a doctorate, in a program of study which is offered long distance, is not less than 75%.
+X 5.2 The process and the conditions for the recruitment of academic / teaching personnel, ensure that candidates have the necessary skills and experience for long distance education. nv 5.3 Through established procedures, appropriate training, guidance and support, are provided to teaching personnel, to enable it to efficiently support the educational process. Х 5.4 Student performance monitoring mechanisms are satisfactory. Х 5.5 Adequate mentoring by the teaching personnel, is provided to students, through established procedures. Х 5.6 The unimpeded long distance communication between the X teaching personnel and the students, is ensured to a satisfactory degree.
+5.7 Assessment consistency, its equivalent application to all students, and the compliance with predefined procedures, are ensured. Х 5.8 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the long distance education methodology and are updated regularly. х 5.9 The program of study has the appropriate and adequate infrastructure for the support of learning. Х 5.10 The supporting infrastructures are easily accessible. Х 5.11 Students are informed and trained with regards to the available educational infrastructure. Х 5.12 The procedures for systematic control and improvement of the supportive services are regular and effective. Х 5.13 Infrastructure for distance education is comparable to university infrastructure in the European Union and internationally.
+X 5.14 Electronic library services are provided according to international practice in order to support the needs of the students and of the teaching personnel. Х 5.15 The students and the teaching personnel have access to the necessary electronic sources of information, relevant to the program, the level, and the method of teaching.
+X 5.16 The percentage of teaching personnel who holds a doctorate, in a program of study which is offered long distance, is not less than 75%.
+X the following statements do not apply, note what is applicable: The maximum number of students per class-section, should not exceed 30 students.
+The conduct of written examinations with the physical presence of the students, under the supervision of the institution or under the supervision of reliable agencies which operate in the countries of the students, is compulsory.
+The number of long distance classes taught by the academic personnel does not exceed the number of courses taught by the teaching personnel in conventional programs of study.